What are the key factors that make for a successful buy-side transaction?

 Let’s Recap

-Most business experts agree that it is far easier to acquire a fully functioning business than to start from nothing.
+Most business experts agree that acquiring a fully functioning business is far easier than starting from nothing.
 So, M&A can be a fast track for growth and increased efficiency as new technologies mature downstream.
+Finding an expert advisory to help conduct a buy-side transaction can be challenging, but luckily we can help.

-M&A from the buyer’s perspective begins with a clear knowledge of how the acquired business will meet your business goals and synch well with corporate plans and policies.
-The steps in the process begin with a strategy and culminate with a final purchase agreement.
+From the buyer’s perspective, M&A begins with a clear understanding of how the acquired business will meet your business goals and sync well with corporate plans and policies.
+The steps in the buy-side transaction process begin with a strategy and culminate with a final purchase agreement.

-In between, however, the business valuation of the seller is the lynchpin in determining whether the company has the numbers, systems, and past performance to make it saleable.
+In between, however, the seller’s business valuation is the lynchpin in determining whether the company has the numbers, systems, and past performance to make it saleable.

 Dan is the Founder of Quantive and Value Scout.
 He has two decades of experience in leading M&A transactions.
 Additionally oversees Quantive's valuation practice and has performed thousands of business valuations.